mjsmyth/abiquo-wiki-examples/README.md

 # abiquo-wiki-examples

-Automation of Abiquo API examples in the Abiquo wiki with a set of three Python scripts using Python 2.7.
+Automation of Abiquo API examples in the Abiquo wiki with a set of three Python scripts.

+##Disclaimer
+Use these scripts at your own risk because they are provided "as is" and with no guarantees.
+They were developed for our REST API and environment but I hope they can be useful to others.

+##Acknowledgements
+Many thanks to Enric Ruiz for modifying the integration tests to produce the requests.log file.
+The `update_confluence_pages.py` script is based on a blog entry by Matt Ryall called "Adding a page to Confluence with Python" from 29 June 2008

+## Prerequisites
+These scripts require Confluence API access.
+I have run them on Confluence 4.3.2, using Python 2.7.9.

 ## Input files
 Developers provide a requests.log JSON file with query output from integration tests.
+The file used in this case has the following format.

 | JSON element | Data type |
 | :---------------- |:--------- |